Cloud computing & data sovereignty for dummies: What’s the cloud? | Blog

 It might not fit your definition of “cloud,” but webmail is usually a cloud-based service.
 One of the most used cloud services, to be exact.
 Providers such as Gmail, Outlook, and Yahoo offer their services through cloud technology.

 And that’s great because we can start better understanding how the cloud works by reflecting on a simple enough fact.
-With webmail services, we can access our inbox from any device of our choice – provided we have an active internet connection.
+With webmail services, we can access our inbox from any client device—such as a computer, tablet, or smartphone—of our choice, provided we have an active internet connection.
 We just have to click “log in,” and we’ll see years’ worth of emails.

 But where are those emails stored?